 Know your place

 Grief is a deeply personal experience.
-You have a supporting role, not the central role, in your friend's grief.
+You have a supporting role in your friend's grief.
 You may think you would do things differently if this had happened to you; however, follow his or her lead.
-Sitting with someone in their pain is not easy.
-Your friend will likely not be fully present for your relationship during this time.
-Do not take it personally and do not take your emotional pain out on your friend, either.
+Sitting with someone through their pain is not easy.
+Your friend will likely not be fully present in your relationship during this time.
+Do not take it personally and do not take your emotional pain out on your friend either.
 Find your own means of support while you stay strong for your friend.

-It is critical and comforting to know that someone believes in you and your ability to find peace of mind and heart again.
+It is comforting to know that someone believes in you and your ability to find peace of mind and heart again.
 Have faith in your friend that he or she will heal as they travel grief’s journey.
-Believe in, and when needed, believe for your friend that healing and happiness are possible in the future.
+Believe in, and when needed, believe for your friend that healing and being happy are possible in the future.

 Mind the “firsts”

-There will be first time events (first experiences without their loved one), among many other “firsts,” that bring changes in traditions.
-These can be hard experiences.
+First time experiences without their loved one bring changes in traditions.
+These can be hard to face.
 Their loved one’s birthday, a holiday, and the anniversary of their loved one’s death each carry anticipated discomfort and a new experience of grief.
 You can plan ahead to be available for your friend.
 Be ready to come alongside your grieving friend to help them navigate these difficult days.

-He or she may not know what they need to travel this journey with grief.
-Let them travel this grief journey at their own pace.
+He or she may not know what is needed for them to travel this journey with grief in healthy ways.
+Let them navigate this grief journey at their own pace.

 Attend to emotions

-Become comfortable with tears to create a safe intimate space for sharing.
+Become comfortable with tears to create a safe and intimate space for sharing.
 If you sense the hurt within you, cry with your grieving friend.
 Encourage him or her to have a good cry.
-Tears are a tribute to the relationship of love.
+Tears are a tribute to a relationship of love.

 Understand function varies

 Your grieving friend may find that he or she can function normally at work but not at home; or vice versa.
-Sometimes dealing with the responsibilities of bringing closure to a loved one’s life is overwhelming and yet daily life with the family is routine.
-Some will find they manage controlling their grief emotions until they rise to the surface seemingly without a reason, while others cannot seem to break through the fog of emotions clouding out even common sense and logic.
+Sometimes, dealing with the responsibilities of bringing closure to a loved one’s life is overwhelming, and yet daily life with the family is routine.
+Some will find they manage their emotions until they rise to the surface.
+Others cannot seem to break through the fog of emotions clouding even common sense and logic.
 Be understanding.